 Say there are two Doctors with similar rank and experience.
-One looks like Doctors do in movies: white lab coat, gold-rimmed glasses, silver well-groomed hair, winning smile, Ivy League diploma on the wall.
-The other is unkempt, arrogant, unusual accent, untucked shirt, wearing sneakers, 3rd tier medical college.
-Which would you choose?
+The first one looks like Doctors do in movies or stock photos: white lab coat, gold-rimmed glasses, silver well-groomed hair, winning smile, Ivy League diploma on the wall.
+The other Doctor is unkempt, arrogant, has an unusual accent, his shirt is untucked, he’s wearing sneakers, and he went to a 3rd tier medical college.
+Which Doctor would you choose?

-Taleb says go for the second.
-The first Doctor has all the right memes – they look exactly like we expect – so everyone gives them the benefit of the doubt.
-If both Doctors have reached a similar level, the second achieved that despite not ‘looking the part’.
-Only uncommon talent can get away with incongruous memes.
+Nassim Taleb, author of “Skin in the Game”, says we should go for the second.
+The first Doctor has all the right memes – they look exactly like we expect – so their whole life everyone has given them the benefit of the doubt.
+If both Doctors have reached a similar level, the first must have had an easier ride.
+Whereas the second Doctor got this far despite not ‘looking the part’, which means they must be uncommonly talented, hard working, or both.
+Only the best in a profession can get away with incongruous memes; everyone else has to live up to expectations.

-The rule is to invert your expectations.
-If someone looks like a stereotype for their profession, that’s a sign they’re not very good at it.
+The rule to avoid this trap is to invert your expectations.
+If someone looks like a stereotype for their profession, that’s a sign they may not very good at it.
 When someone tries to impress you with what school they went to, what companies they worked at, or who they know, you should suspect they’re covering for a lack of substance.
 Fraudulent companies always have immaculate office furniture.
 The best operators are too busy working to care about crafting the right image.
+Don’t feel imposter syndrome from talking to someone more senior in status to you: it’s likely they got there by bullsh*tting.
+Remember that every interaction is a negotiation: what does the other side gain from engaging with you?
+As the great Groucho Marx said: “I refuse to join any club that would have me as a member”.

 Name | Link | Type |